jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/sf4.png)

 However, there's a scenario that will potentially break this approach: if there's a diagonal line lying on the document, that line will likely intersect with one of the borders **outside the quadrilateral**.
-I don't have any test case to verify this, though.

 **Is there a way to detect the lines other than Hough transform?**
 I've also tried RANSAC + linear square fit, and the results are comparable.
 I eventually pick Hough transform simply because it's fewer lines in Matlab.